yuly-sanchez/IntroSDE-Assignment1/README.md

 ```

 ## Packages content into the project
-1. package assignment.adapter contains the DateAdapter class
+* package assignment.adapter contains the DateAdapter class
-2. package assignment.dao contains the PeopleStore class
+* package assignment.dao contains the PeopleStore class
-3. package assignment.model contains HealthProfile and Person classes
+* package assignment.model contains HealthProfile and Person classes
-4. package assignment.people contains JAXBMarshallerXML and JAXBUnMarshallerXML classess
+* package assignment.people contains JAXBMarshallerXML and JAXBUnMarshallerXML classes
-5. package assignment.people.generated contains the classes generated with JAXB XJC
+* package assignment.people.generated contains the classes generated with JAXB XJC
-6. package assignment.src contains the classes:
+* package assignment.src contains the classes:
 	- **HealthProfileReader** which will run the requests based on Laboratory 3.
 	- **JAXBAnnotationsXml** which will marshall (to XML) and unmarshall (from XML).
-This class will print and create people_new xml file in the home folder which contains 7 people.
+This class will print and create *people_new* xml file in the home folder which contains 7 people.
 Finally will read the people_new.xml file and print one at a time.
 	- **JAXBMarshallerJson** which will marshall (to JSON).
-This class will print and produce a people_new.json in home folder.
+This class will print and produce a *people_new.json* in home folder.
-7. package assignment.utils contains RandomNumberHelper class which contain the methods to generate random interger / double numbers in the range (min,max]
+* package assignment.utils contains RandomNumberHelper class which contain the methods to generate random interger / double numbers in the range (min,max]

 ## Request based on Lab 3